HanoverStatsLabs/resources/labs/Lab2Instructions.md

 \vfill

-5. We are curious to find out which states have a "Union County".
+5. We are curious to find out which states have a "Lincoln County".
 We will use the data table on the top left of the screen for this.
 If the county data is not visible there, double-click it in the Environment pane to bring up the data table.
-Use the filter option at the top right of the data table to only show the rows that contain the name "Union County".
+Use the filter option at the top right of the data table to only show the rows that contain the name "Lincoln County".

     Which of the original confederate states (South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana and Texas) have a "Lincoln" County?
+Which of these are actually named in honor of Abraham Lincoln?
+(Hint: include the word "namesake" in your internet search string.)

 \vfill